ipunkpras/acronis-installer/README.md

      sudo ./installer-acronis.sh
      ```

-   - The script will display a menu with options.
+   - The script will display a menu with options to choose from.

 ## Menu Options

-Once the script is executed, the menu will display the following options:
+Once the script is executed, the following menu will be displayed:

 1. **[1] Install Acronis Agent**:
-   - This option starts the installation process of the Acronis Cyber Protect Agent.
+   - Starts the installation of the Acronis Cyber Protect Agent.
+   - You can select the version of the agent to install from a list of available versions.

 2. **[2] Uninstall Acronis Agent**:
-   - This option will uninstall the Acronis Cyber Protect Agent if it is already installed.
+   - Uninstalls the Acronis Cyber Protect Agent if it is already installed.

 3. **[3] Check Acronis Services**:
-   - This option checks the status of the Acronis services `aakore` and `acronis_mms`.
+   - Checks and reports the status of the `aakore` and `acronis_mms` services.
 It will display whether each service is running or not.

 4. **[4] Run acropsh Tool**:
-   - Run the acropsh tool to check the health and status of the Acronis installation.
+   - Runs the `acropsh` tool to check the health and status of the Acronis installation.
+   - This requires Python 3 to be installed, and the script will handle installation if necessary.

 5. **[5] Run CVT Tool**:
-   - Runs the Linux Connection Verification Tool (CVT) to ensure proper connection to Acronis Cloud.
+   - Runs the **Linux Connection Verification Tool (CVT)** to ensure the connection to Acronis Cloud is working properly.
+   - The script checks if `unzip` is installed before extracting the `.zip` file for CVT.

+6. **[6] Cleanup Temporary Files**:
+   - Cleans up temporary files and folders generated during the installation process, such as downloaded installer files and log files.

-6. **[0] Cancel / Exit**:
+7. **[0] Cancel / Exit**:
-   - This option will exit the script.
+   - Exits the script without performing any actions.

 ## Example Usage